woocommerce/woocommerce/docs/product-collection-block/register-product-collection.md

 The `__experimentalRegisterProductCollection` function is part of the `@woocommerce/blocks-registry` package.
 This function allows third party developers to register a new collection.
 This function accepts most of the arguments that are accepted by [Block Variation](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/#defining-a-block-variation).

-🚨 **Caution:** It's experimental and may change in the future.
+**CAUTION:** It's experimental and may change in the future.
 Please use it with caution.

 **There are two ways to use this function:**